VeraLIMS/Fundalyze/README.md

 export DIRECTUS_PORTFOLIO_COLLECTION="portfolio"
 export DIRECTUS_GROUPS_COLLECTION="groups"
 ```
 When these variables are present the tools will use Directus and automatically fall back to Excel if it is not reachable.
+You can configure these values interactively from the **Directus Connection** wizard inside the Settings Manager (`python scripts/main.py settings`).

 ### Note Manager